What is VCE?

 Rigour in all Learning Areas will is enabled through the development of learning experiences which are assessed according to the Victorian curriculum.
 The Learning Areas of English and Mathematics are implemented daily.

-From 2019 At the Islamic College of Melbourne VCE begins in Year 10
+VCE at the Islamic College of Melbourne begins in Year 10.

-From 2019 all Year 10 students will start their VCE in selected Unit 1&2 studies.
+All Year 10 students will start their VCE in selected Unit 1 & 2 studies.
 The following rules will apply to Year 10 students:

 - VCE/VET Certificate II in Business